by Betty Nguyen

 Licoreria San Pedrito, Avenida 9 Oriente No 16 | Centro, Puebla 72000, Mexico – Naturally, get mezcal here but also try their best-selling Chamul.
 A blend of Espadín mezcal, lime juice, and tamarind pulp, you’ll be buzzed in no time.

-Nomoon Travel is currently offering a Puebla weekender tour here.
+Nomoon Travel is currently offering Puebla as a destination for the weekend here.

 Watch our Insta highlight here.